 This deep dive covers Why is Recycling Important? within Recycling for GCSE Chemistry.
-Revise Recycling in Using Resources for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Recycling in Using Resources for GCSE Chemistry with 23 exam-style questions and 14 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 2 of 9 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position